Environmental Law & Regulation

 Environmental protection is dependent on good legislation and effective compliance at the federal, provincial, and municipal levels.
 The Saskatchewan Environmental Society continues to regularly monitor and review changes in these systems.

-In 2024, SES made an application to intervene in a local climate action lawsuit.
-The case, launched by seven citizens and Climate Justice Saskatoon against the Government of Saskatchewan and SaskPower, asserts that in the face of a growing climate change emergency, citizens’ charter rights are being violated by the ongoing expansion of conventional natural gas-fired generating stations that release millions of tonnes of greenhouse gas pollution into the atmosphere.
+In 2024, SES made an application to intervene in a case launched by seven citizens and Climate Justice Saskatoon against the Government of Saskatchewan and SaskPower in 2023.
+The applicants of this case assert that in the face of a growing climate change emergency, citizens’ charter rights are being violated by the ongoing expansion of conventional natural gas-fired generating stations that release millions of tonnes of greenhouse gas pollution into the atmosphere.
 Intervenors are a third party who participate in a legal process to provide expertise and evidence to the proceedings.
 In 2025, this case was dismissed by the Court of King’s Bench, so SES will no longer have the opportunity to contribute.

 In 2022, SES expressed our concerns about the provisions related to greenhouse gas regulation and environmental standards in Bill 88 The Saskatchewan First Act.
 We are concerned because we contend that the bill has legal, environmental, ethical, and economic ramifications that have not been considered.
 Despite these concerns, Bill 88 was signed into law in early 2023.
 Read our press release, fact sheets, and letter to the Saskatchewan government here.